Sharpham Bacchus Stop Ferment, Devon

 Stopham Bacchus 2018, Sussex

-The Bacchus grape variety is now as quintessentially English as cucumber sandwiches and Pimms or strawberries at Wimbledon!
-Not only does it reflect our cool climate in the same way that Riesling does in the Mosel or Pinot Gris in Alsace, it offers a fabulous point of difference for English wine in a unique expression.
+The Bacchus grape variety is now as quintessentially English as cucumber sandwiches, Pimms or strawberries at Wimbledon!
+Not only does it reflect our cool climate in the same way that Riesling does in the Mosel or Pinot Gris in Alsace, it offers a fabulous point of difference for English wine with a unique expression.

 The Stopham Bacchus puts purity of fruit at centre stage with orange peel and grapefruit citrus notes in abundance.
-There’s a pleasing and moderate level of acidity and combined with 5g/l of residual sugar (still dry), it leaves our palate pleading for more!
-A fantastic introduction into the Bacchus variety.
+Vibrant acidity and a touch of residual sugar leaves our palate pleading for more!
+A fantastic introduction to the Bacchus variety.

 |Style||Dry with moderate acidity and a touch of sweetness|

 |Style||A wild ferment and a low interventionist approach offers complexity and intrigue|

 |Winemaking||Minimum of 24 months skin contact, 6 months in stainless steal|

 Simpsons Derringstone Pinot Meunier 2019, Kent